-- The general election in 2015 did not see change of national government, however change of policy (including funding to the Department of Education) may have a detrimental effect - "The Importance of Music Education: A National Plan for Music Education" is a long term vision until 2020, but funding has only been allocated until 2016 - · Possible perception amongst other CMEH providers of bias towards CMST - Lack of tangible support from Cornwall Council
+- The general election in 2015 did not see change of national government, however change of policy (including funding to the Department of Education) may have a detrimental effect. - "The Importance of Music Education: A National Plan for Music Education" is a long term vision until - Possible perception amongst other CMEH providers of bias towards CMST. - · Lack of tangible support from Cornwall Council - Brexit may lead to political changes which at the moment are unclear